 Jacque Rupp is a humanist photographer residing in Silicon Valley.
 She picked up her first camera, a Rollei, in her teens, and immediately fell in love with the entire process—but especially how the camera connected her to others.
 Because she moved extensively as a child, Jacque learned quickly how to walk into new situations and build trust with people.
 She draws on these early experiences when creating a rapport with her photographic subjects.

-Jacque was an executive in the tech industry, responsible for recruiting top talent for many years.
-Interviewing and learning about people’s stories and “what makes them tick” fits directly into her style of photography.
-Jacque goes deep, looking to capture the human spirt by using layers, complexity, and emotion in her work.
+Jacque was an executive in the technology industry, responsible for recruiting top talent for many years.
+Interviewing and learning about people’s stories fits directly into her style of photography.
+Jacque goes deep, looking to capture the human spirit by using layers, complexity, and emotion in her work.